alexanderjaffe/rubisco-genomics/README.md

 ## code

-*`snakemake/` - Snakemake workflows for global metagenomic and metatranscriptomic analysis.
+*`snakemake/` - Snakemake workflows for global metagenomic and metatranscriptomic analysis.<br>
 *`notebooks/` - Code describing the main analyses and figure generation are available here in notebook format.
    * `deepeco-build-genome-set.ipynb` - Build genome set for the analysis by screening for rubisco superfamily.
 Assign quality information and taxonomy, curate rubisco-encoding scaffolds.
    * `deepeco-refine-rubisco.ipynb` - Classify and curate rubisco sequences within form groups.